jgeringer/cardSlider/README.md

 * ~~Fix sticky menu so it fires right away on mobile~~
 * Replace crappy setTimeouts with promises.
 * Fix background attachement fixed on mobile: http://jsfiddle.net/QN9cH/1/

+Fixes:
+* Change .Card's to anchor elements instead of divs.
+* .Card's are off a few px when closing